Harel Insurance Investments & Financial Services Ltd. Purchases New Stake in Waste Management, Inc. (NYSE:WM)

-Other institutional investors and hedge funds have also bought and sold shares of the company.
-Lazard Asset Management LLC increased its position in Waste Management by 10.7% during the 1st quarter.
-Lazard Asset Management LLC now owns 6,682,819 shares of the business services provider’s stock worth $862,214,000 after buying an additional 647,203 shares during the period.
-Geode Capital Management LLC increased its position in Waste Management by 3.1% during the 1st quarter.
-Geode Capital Management LLC now owns 6,186,510 shares of the business services provider’s stock worth $795,844,000 after buying an additional 186,769 shares during the period.
-Parnassus Investments CA increased its position in Waste Management by 3.2% during the 1st quarter.
-Parnassus Investments CA now owns 6,115,606 shares of the business services provider’s stock worth $789,036,000 after buying an additional 187,435 shares during the period.
-Nordea Investment Management AB increased its position in Waste Management by 100.8% during the 1st quarter.
-Nordea Investment Management AB now owns 5,929,710 shares of the business services provider’s stock worth $765,347,000 after buying an additional 2,976,714 shares during the period.
-Finally, Ameriprise Financial Inc. increased its position in Waste Management by 13.7% during the 1st quarter.
-Ameriprise Financial Inc. now owns 4,860,236 shares of the business services provider’s stock worth $627,678,000 after buying an additional 584,632 shares during the period.
-Institutional investors and hedge funds own 74.15% of the company’s stock.
+Other hedge funds have also recently bought and sold shares of the company.
+Credit Agricole S A increased its position in Waste Management by 8.4% during the 1st quarter.
+Credit Agricole S A now owns 167,153 shares of the business services provider’s stock worth $21,566,000 after buying an additional 12,960 shares during the period.
+Cerity Partners LLC grew its holdings in shares of Waste Management by 19.2% during the 1st quarter.
+Cerity Partners LLC now owns 7,758 shares of the business services provider’s stock worth $1,001,000 after purchasing an additional 1,251 shares in the last quarter.
+Bessemer Group Inc. grew its holdings in shares of Waste Management by 77.6% during the 1st quarter.
+Bessemer Group Inc. now owns 640,696 shares of the business services provider’s stock worth $82,662,000 after purchasing an additional 279,930 shares in the last quarter.
+Tower Bridge Advisors grew its holdings in shares of Waste Management by 13.4% during the 1st quarter.
+Tower Bridge Advisors now owns 21,330 shares of the business services provider’s stock worth $2,752,000 after purchasing an additional 2,525 shares in the last quarter.
+Finally, First National Trust Co grew its holdings in shares of Waste Management by 1.8% during the 1st quarter.
+First National Trust Co now owns 58,609 shares of the business services provider’s stock worth $7,562,000 after purchasing an additional 1,036 shares in the last quarter.
+Hedge funds and other institutional investors own 74.15% of the company’s stock.

-Waste Management (NYSE:WM) last released its quarterly earnings data on Tuesday, July 27th.
-The business services provider reported $1.27 earnings per share for the quarter, beating the consensus estimate of $1.18 by $0.09.
-The business had revenue of $4.48 billion for the quarter, compared to analyst estimates of $4.23 billion.
+Waste Management (NYSE:WM) last posted its earnings results on Tuesday, July 27th.
+The business services provider reported $1.27 EPS for the quarter, beating the consensus estimate of $1.18 by $0.09.
+The firm had revenue of $4.48 billion during the quarter, compared to the consensus estimate of $4.23 billion.
 Waste Management had a return on equity of 26.32% and a net margin of 9.69%.
-Waste Management’s revenue was up 25.7% compared to the same quarter last year.
-During the same period last year, the firm posted $0.88 earnings per share.
-As a group, sell-side analysts anticipate that Waste Management, Inc. will post 4.92 EPS for the current fiscal year.
+The business’s quarterly revenue was up 25.7% on a year-over-year basis.
+During the same period last year, the company earned $0.88 earnings per share.
+On average, equities research analysts forecast that Waste Management, Inc. will post 4.92 EPS for the current year.

-Several research analysts have weighed in on WM shares.
-Morgan Stanley increased their price objective on Waste Management from $133.00 to $150.00 and gave the stock an “equal weight” rating in a research report on Tuesday, July 13th.
+WM has been the topic of several analyst reports.
+Raymond James reissued an “outperform” rating and set a $146.70 target price (down from $147.00) on shares of Waste Management in a report on Monday, July 26th.
 Royal Bank of Canada increased their target price on Waste Management from $122.00 to $137.00 and gave the stock a “sector perform” rating in a report on Wednesday, April 28th.
 They noted that the move was a valuation call.
 BMO Capital Markets increased their target price on Waste Management from $153.00 to $159.00 and gave the stock an “outperform” rating in a report on Wednesday, July 28th.
 Oppenheimer increased their target price on Waste Management from $146.00 to $152.00 and gave the stock an “outperform” rating in a report on Friday, July 16th.
-Finally, Deutsche Bank Aktiengesellschaft increased their target price on Waste Management from $138.00 to $152.00 and gave the stock a “hold” rating in a report on Thursday, July 29th.
-Two investment analysts have rated the stock with a sell rating, five have given a hold rating and five have issued a buy rating to the company.
-The stock presently has an average rating of “Hold” and a consensus price target of $135.06.
+Finally, Deutsche Bank Aktiengesellschaft raised their price objective on Waste Management from $138.00 to $152.00 and gave the company a “hold” rating in a research note on Thursday, July 29th.
+Two research analysts have rated the stock with a sell rating, five have assigned a hold rating and five have given a buy rating to the stock.
+The stock presently has an average rating of “Hold” and an average target price of $135.06.

 Waste Management Company Profile